-SRC_PATH is a list of paths which GAUSS uses to search for files.
+SRC_PATH (or source path) is a list of paths which GAUSS uses to search for files.
 For example, if you enter:

-at the GAUSS command prompt, or you have a file which contains the line:
+at the GAUSS command prompt, or you have a file that contains the line:

 GAUSS will first look in your current working directory for